costa911/Odin-Library/README.md

 If a cover image is provided, it will also be displayed alongside the book details.
 Read and Unread Counts:

-The left panel dynamically shows the count of read and unread books.
+The panel dynamically shows the count of read and unread books.
 Clicking on the counts will display a list of books categorized accordingly.

 Sources to Credit:
 The Odin Project for their excellent curriculum: https://www.theodinproject.com/